MarkyTurtle/Batman---Amiga/README.md

     - [Test .adf disk image](./crack/packedcrack/DosCrackShrinkler_rebuild.adf)
  - Disassemble the Title Screen.
     - [Code Project](./gamesource/titleprg)
+    - The Title Screen code can be rebuilt from source and executed in VSCode
  - Disassemble the Platform Levels.
  - Disassemble the Batmobile/Batwing Levels.
  - Disassemble the BatCave Level.